gmedinat/gmedinat.github.io/recent-publications.md

-Number of publications: 52  <!-- / 6    (total / as first author) plus 3 first-author papers soon to be submitted. -->
+Number of publications: 55  <!-- / 47 papers as coI + 8 as PI;     (total / as first author) plus 3 first-author papers soon to be submitted. -->

-Number of citations: 5,441 <!-- / 81 (total, as first author) -->
+Number of citations: 5,785 <!-- /       81 (total, as first author) -->

-h-index: 18 <!-- / 5 (total,as first author) -->
+h-index: 19 <!-- / 5 (total,as first author) -->

 ## Recent Publications